project-sekai-ctf/sekai.team/data/blog/dice-ctf-2022/knock.md

 ![Random Content](/static/images/dice-ctf-2022/knock/random_content.png)

-As you can see if we tamper the token we get `invalid token` error :
+As you can see if we tamper the token we get `invalid token` error:

 ![Invalid Token](/static/images/dice-ctf-2022/knock/invalid_token.png)